Histogram is a simple histogram creation tool.

 - Label the points you're digitizing on the calibrated image.
 (Labels can be toggled on and off.)

-- Export the calibrated image (showing the point labels) to a bmp or jpeg file.
+- Export the calibrated image (showing the point labels) to a .bmp, .png, .jpg or .gif file.

 All of the software described on this page is completely free to download.
 It was developed by faculty in the Department of Physics at the University of South Alabama in Mobile, AL.